Custom Event Checks

 Selecting the integration

-To identify your service, or services, in the sent JSON payload, you can specify a Service Identifier jq expression that will find your service aliases in the payload or query params.
+To identify your service, or services, in the sent JSON payload, you can specify a Service Specifier jq expression that will find your service aliases in the payload or query params.
 Refer to the service identifier section for more information and examples.

 To evaluate the success of your check, specify a Success Condition jq expression that will be run against your payload to extract a boolean value to determine whether your check is passing or failing.
 Refer to the success condition section for more information and examples.